The orbital-driven topological phase transition and planar Hall responses in ternary tellurides Weyl semi-metals: Role of velocity modulated off-diagonal effective mass on planar Hall response

-We examine the planar Hall conductivity Eq. (\ref{eq_ehc}) for the tight-binding model of TRS broken WSM given in Eq. (\ref{TRS-broken}) to study the effect of tilt.
-We first show the dispersion associated with the type-II, hybrid and type-I phases in Figs. \ref{fig5} (a,b,c), respectively while the tilt is present along $k_z$ direction.
+We examine the planar Hall conductivity Eq. (\ref{eq_ehc}) for the tight-binding model of TRS broken WSM given in Eq. (\ref{TRS-broken}) to study the effect of tilt.We first show the dispersion associated with the type-II, hybrid and type-I phases in Figs. \ref{fig5} (a,b,c), respectively while the tilt is present along $k_z$ direction.
 We now examine the planar Hall conductivity { {$\sigma_{xz}^y$}} with the relative angle between the electric and magnetic field.
-Under a suitable parameter window, we find type-II response is the most significant among all three phases while the magnitude of the response associated with type-I is the lowest, see Fig. \ref{fig5} (d) for variations in $\sigma_{xz}^y$ for TRS broken type-I, hybrid and type-II model Hamiltonian.
-This is what is also observed in our material's simulation of TaRhTe$_4$, as shown in Fig. \ref{fig4}(c). {{Therefore, a tight-binding model with tilt along $k_z$ is able to mimic the finding of a material where the tilt is along $k_x$.
-Interestingly, we find a nice correlation between the planar Hall conductivity and profile of $q=v_x v_z M_{xz}$ in the $k_x-k_z$ plane containing the effct of the tilt along $k_z$ direction in the model Hamiltonian \cite{PhysRevB.105.205207, yu2005fundamentals}.
-This is shown in Fig. \ref{fig4} (e,f,g) for type-II, hybrid and type-I, respectively, where $q$ exhibits markedly different behavior around the WPs.}}.
-Here where $M_{xz}$ represents the off-diagonal component of the effective mass.
-To be more precise, the quantity $q$ shows identical negative (positive) signs around both the WPs in type-I (type-II) phase while it acquires an opposite sign between the WPs for hybrid phase.
-This behavior can be related to the maximum (minimum) magnitude of planar Hall conductivity in the type-II (type-I) phase while an intermediate magnitude is observed for the hybrid case where $q$ changes sign between the WPs.
-Note that the behavior of the model only provides a naive indication of the planar Hall conductivity profile that is observed in the material.
+Under a suitable parameter window, we find the response of type-II WSMs is the most significant among all three phases while the magnitude of the response associated with type-I WSMs is the lowest, see Fig. \ref{fig5} (d) for variations in $\sigma_{xz}^y$ for TRS broken type-I, hybrid and type-II model Hamiltonian.
+This is what is also observed in our material's simulation of TaRhTe$_4$, as shown in Fig. \ref{fig4}(c).
+Therefore, a tight-binding model with tilt along $k_z$ is able to mimic the finding of a material where the tilt is along $k_x$.

+Interestingly, we find a nice correlation between the planar Hall conductivity and profile of $q_{xz}=v_x v_z M_{xz}$ in the $k_x$-$k_z$ plane containing the effect of the tilt along $k_z$ direction in the model Hamiltonian \cite{PhysRevB.105.205207, yu2005fundamentals}. {{Here $M_{xz}$ represents the off-diagonal effective mass and $q_{xz}$ is the velocity modulated off-diagonal effective mass where $M_{xz}=\frac{1}{{\hbar}^2} \frac{{d^2}E}{dk_x dk_z} \frac{1}{|v_x| |v_z|}$}}.
+This is shown in Fig. \ref{fig5} (e,f,g) for type-II, hybrid and type-I, respectively, where {{$q_{xz}$}} exhibits markedly different behavior around the WPs.
+To be more precise, the quantity $q_{xz}$ shows identical profile with negative (positive) signs around both the WPs in type-I (type-II) phase while it acquires an opposite sign profile between the WPs for hybrid phase.
+This behavior can be related to the maximum (minimum) magnitude of planar Hall conductivity in the type-II (type-I) phase while an intermediate magnitude is observed for the hybrid case where {{$q_{xz}$}} changes sign between the WPs.